ashuvssut/google-documentui-app-launcher/README.md

 This is a minimal Android app that launches the system file explorer (`com.google.android.documentsui`).
 This is especially useful if your device's default launcher hides the system **Files** app.

 Android's built-in **Files** app is more powerful than many OEM alternatives — it can access deeper directories, including those under the `Android/` folder, making file management more transparent and flexible.
+Copy/Cut/Paste jobs are faster than using any other File Manager

 ## What it does?